 Nothing is more important than having a 24×7 operating web host, after all, your visitors may come to your site from time zones all over the world.
 You need a web host which is stable, both in terms of their servers as well as network connections.
 99.95% is considered a norm these days, even for shared hosting accounts; anything below 99% is unacceptable.
 Premium accounts often boast of 99.99% or better uptimes.

 There are a number of different ways to obtain web host uptime information.
-The simplest way to do so is by reading my hosting reviews – where I publish uptime records based on my test sites from time to time (see samples below).
+The simplest way to do so is by reading our hosting reviews – where we publish uptime records from time to time (see samples below).

 Alternatively, you can simply track your web host with server monitoring tools – many of these tools are available either for free, or at the very least offer a trial period.
 They are efficient and very easy to use.